 Gloria Johnson-Cusack serves as Executive Director of Leadership 18, an alliance of Chief Executive Officers (CEOs) responsible for leading some of the country’s largest and most well respected charities, non-profits and faith-based organizations.
 As a group, member organizations serve over 87 million people annually and represent $44 billion in total revenue.
 Johnson-Cusack brings more than 20 years of management, political and strategic communications expertise informed by leadership positions in the private sector, U.S. Congress, national presidential campaigns, municipal and federal government, and the White House.

 The effectiveness of Leadership 18 is rooted in the personal engagement of its CEO-only membership.
-Executive Committee members are the CEOs of Catholic Charities USA, United Way Worldwide, American Red Cross, Girls Incorporated, Goodwill Industries International, Inc., and United Cerebral Palsy.
+Executive Committee members are the CEOs of American Red Cross, Catholic Charities USA, Goodwill Industries International, Inc., United Way Worldwide, Alliance for Children and Families, and Volunteers of America.
 The alliance focuses on advocacy, CEO learning, and program and research collaboration.

 Until accepting her position with Leadership 18, Johnson-Cusack served as a Senior Vice President at GMMB, a D.C.-based strategic communications and advertising firm focused on cause marketing.
 In this role, she advanced issues on behalf of key nonprofit organizations and foundations.
 She has worked with the Ford, Lumina and Gates foundations to improve supports for low-income students completing college as well as the American Beverage Association to launch a campaign to address obesity.